Major League Baseball Manager of the Year Award

 In 1991, Bobby Cox became the first manager to win the award in both leagues, winning with the Atlanta Braves and having previously won with the Toronto Blue Jays in 1985.
 La Russa, Piniella, Showalter, Jim Leyland, Bob Melvin, Davey Johnson, and Joe Maddon have since won the award in both leagues.
 Cox, La Russa, and Showalter have won the most awards, with four.
 Baker, Leyland, Piniella, Maddon, Melvin, and Terry Francona have won three times.
 In 2005, Cox became the first manager to win the award in consecutive years.
 Cash became the second manager in 2021, and first in the AL, to win the award in consecutive years.
-Terry Francona and Buck Showalter are the most recent winners.
+Stephen Vogt of the Cleveland Guardians and Pat Murphy of the Milwaukee Brewers are the most recent winners; with Murphy's win, every MLB franchise has won the award at least once.
+Vogt and Murphy are also the third and fourth managers to win the award in consecutive seasons.

 Because of the 1994–95 Major League Baseball strike cut the season short and canceled the post-season, the BBWAA writers effectively created a de facto mythical national championship (similar to college football) by naming managers of the unofficial league champions (lead the leagues in winning percentage) (Buck Showalter and Felipe Alou) as Managers of the Year.
-The Chicago White Sox have seen five managers win the award, most in the majors, while one franchise, the Milwaukee Brewers, has not had a manager win the award.
+The Chicago White Sox have seen five managers win the award, the most in the majors.

 Only five managers have won the award while leading a team that finished outside the top two spots in its division.
 Buck Rodgers was the first, winning the award in 1987 with the third-place Expos.
 Tony Peña and Showalter won the award with third-place teams in back-to-back years: Peña with the Royals in 2003, and Showalter with the Rangers in 2004.
 Joe Girardi is the only manager to win the award with a fourth-place team (2006 Florida Marlins); he is also the only manager to win the award after fielding a team with a losing record.